tuliotoffolo/wta/README.md

 }
 ```

-To cite the code or the paper, please use the bibtex above.
+To cite the code, please use the bibtex above.

 ### Usage: